expo/expo/docs/pages/versions/unversioned/sdk/apple-authentication.md

 #### Returns

-A Promise that resolves to `true` if the system supports Apple authentication, and `false` otherwise.
+A promise that resolves to `true` if the system supports Apple authentication, and `false` otherwise.

 ### `AppleAuthentication.signInAsync(options)`